crxdelv/crespot/docs/group/playlist.md

 This is the name of the playlist.

 ### `int: total`
-This is the total amount of tracks in the playlist.
+This is the total amount of tracks/episodes in the playlist.

 ### `str: snapshot`
 This is the version identifier of the current playlist's version.